perlin-network/noise/README.md

 ## Handling Messages

 All messages that pass through **noise** are serialized/deserialized as [protobufs](https://developers.google.com/protocol-buffers/).
-On a cluster of 8 machines with 1 CPU core and 4GB of memory each, noise is able to handle a total of 10,000 messages per second.
+On a spawned `us-east1-b` Google Cloud (GCP) cluster comprised of 8 `n1-standard-1` (1 vCPU, 3.75GB memory) instances, **noise** is able to sign, send, receive, verify, and process a total of ~10,000 messages per second.

 Once you have modeled your messages as protobufs, you may process and receive them over the network by creating a plugin and overriding the `Receive(ctx *PluginContext)` method to process specific incoming message types.